meflynn/troopdata/README.md

 ## Use

-This package currently has two functions:
+This package currently has four functions:

 `get_troopdata()`: Returns a data frame containing U.S. military deployment values.
 Depending on the arguments specified the function